California Pacific Railroad: Historical timeline

 The California Pacific Railroad Company (Cal.
 P. R. R. Co.) was established in January 1865 for the purpose of building a railroad from Vallejo to Sacramento, with a branch off to Marysville.
 Connection between Vallejo and San Francisco was to be made by ferryboats.
 That same month the Company entered into contract with Dewitt Clinton Haskin to build the entire railroad.

-Vallejo - Sacramento line
+Vallejo–Sacramento line

 The California Pacific commenced construction at South Vallejo (west of the Carquinez Bridge) in December 1866 under the contractor D. C. Haskin.
 Rails began to be laid on April 10, 1868.
 Two months after tracklaying began, the track was completed from Vallejo, via Napa Junction and Jameson Pass, to Suisun on June 24, 1868.
-The main route from Vallejo to Sacramento, actually to the town of Washington, California, across the Sacramento river from the city of Sacramento, was completed November 11, 1868.
+The main route from Vallejo to the town of Washington, California, across the Sacramento river from the city of Sacramento, was completed November 11, 1868.

 The original route of the Cal-P mainline from Suisun to Vallejo is now the route of the California Northern Railroad between Vallejo and Suisun and can be seen along portions of State Route 12.
 The original Cal-P line ran to Vallejo, not along the present main line route through the Suisun Marsh between Suisun – Benicia – Martinez.